 2 posts

-ETEXTBOOK DREAM The glossy ads of ereader device makers would have you believe that they will usher in a new era of reading.
+ETEXTBOOK DREAM The glossy ads of e-reader device makers would have you believe that they will usher in a new era of reading.
 They claim their devices will revitalize newspapers, magazines, and textbooks by transforming them into multimedia formats of Potter-esque perfection.
-And that vision may someday be realized, but […]
+That vision may someday be realized, but only […]